csev/localsearchphp/README.md

 to limit the nuber of crawls per minute overall using APC cache, to handle cases like hundreds of folks are sitting on your main page for hours and hours.

+Both the `crawl.php` and `search.php` report an ellapsed time in seconds that allows you to see if your search activities are taking longer than expected.

 Using ChatGPT
 -------------